THE PEOPLE OF ZAMBIA

 Before the colonial period, the region now known as Zambia was the home of a number of free states.
 Each having comprehensive economic links with each other and the outside world along trade routes to the east and west coast of Africa.
 The main exports were copper, ivory and slaves in exchange for textiles, jewellery, salt and hardware. read more

-There are more than 20 annual traditional ceremonies in Zambia, manifesting customs, social life, rituals, oral history, material and spiritual culture.
+There are more than 20 annual traditional ceremonies in Zambia, reflecting customs, social life, rituals, oral history, material and spiritual culture.
 If you have the opportunity to attend one, it is well worthwhile to do so.
 They provide a valuable insight to a traditional culture that has been passed down from generation to generation.